zpuskas/airnow/README.md

 Usage:

 ````
-airnow [-f] [-c] [-n] [-u]

-  -c    Use colors in the output
+Usage: airnow [OPTION]...
+[ZIP_CODE]

+  -c, --colorless     Print colorless output
-  -f    Fetch forecast instead of current observation
+  -f, --forecast      Fetch forecast instead of current value
-  -h    Print help message
+  -h, --help          Print help message
-  -n    Print AQI information only, with date if forecast
+  -n, --number-only   Print AQI information only, with date if forecast
-  -u    Print AQI information only when AQI is unhealthy (>50)
+  -u, --unhealthy     Print AQI information only when AQI is unhealthy (>50)

+ZIP code must be specified either on the CLI or in the configuration file.
+If ZIP code is specified in both places, CLI argument takes precedence.
 ````

 Examples: